 25 N. Monroe Street, Williamsport, IN 47993

-The waterfall can be viewed from the parking lot.
-To get the full experience, put on some water shoes and take the short 5 minute hike downhill to the creek.
+The waterfall can be viewed from the parking lot but to get the full experience put on some water shoes and take the short five-minute hike downhill to the creek.
 Walk up the creek to the waterfall where you can swim or explore behind the waterfall.